mlcommons/medperf/docs/getting_started/shared/before_we_start.md

 #### Prepare the Local MedPerf Server

-For the purpose of the tutorial, you have to initialize the server with a fresh database and then create the necessary entities that you will be interacting with.
+For the purpose of the tutorial, you have to initialize a local MedPerf server with a fresh database and then create the necessary entities that you will be interacting with.
 To do so, run the following: (make sure you are in MedPerf's root folder)

 ```bash
 cd server